romhanyi-agi/beer-hunter/wiki/login.md

 # Authentication and login

-It is basic authentication consisting of an authentication context, a login, and a home component.
+It is substitute authentication consisting of an authentication context, a login, and a home component.
-Instead of the usual token-based authentication, it simply sends a request to _https://yesno.wtf_ API to decide if the user is allowed to log in or not.
+Instead of the usual password and token-based authentication, it simply sends a request to _https://yesno.wtf_ API to decide if the user is allowed to log in or not.
+The user stays logged in until clicking the logout button.

-## Authentication context
+## Authentication context - AuthContext.jsx

 According to the React documentation:
 > Context provides a way to share values [...] between components without having to explicitly pass a prop through every level of the tree. [...]
 Context is designed to share data that can be considered “global” for a tree of React components, such as the current authenticated user, theme, or preferred language.